 Cascade Loop

-This loop in northwest Washington takes visitors along the coast and into the Cascade Mountain Range.
-Along the way you’ll find seabirds, bald eagles, snow geese, and trumpeter swans, which flock to the Skagit Valley in great numbers during the winter.
+This loop in Northwest Washington takes visitors along the coast, through lush farmland, and into the dramatic Cascade Mountains.
+Along the way, you’ll find seabirds, bald eagles, snow geese, and trumpeter swans, which flock to the Skagit Valley in great numbers during the winter.
+While you’re passing through, make sure to explore the communities of La Conner, Mount Vernon, and Bellingham.
+In March, the annual Wings Over Water Northwest Birding Festival in Blaine and Birch Bay is the perfect time to learn more about the region’s bird population.

 Coulee Corridor

 This route along the Coulee Corridor Scenic Byway offers birds in abundance, with more than half of the state’s annually recorded bird species spotted here.
 Thousands of sandhill cranes migrate here in spring and fall.
-The shrub-steppe and semi-arid desert landscape is also home to dozens of public lands perfect for a birding pit stop.
+Looking to stretch your legs?
+The region’s shrub-steppe and semi-arid desert landscape is dotted with public lands and sweeping views.

 Olympic Loop

-Circles through hushed rain forest and raucous Pacific coastline.
+Wind your way through lush rain forests and along the rugged Pacific Ocean coastline.
 Marbled murrelets hide in the Olympic National Forest’s old-growth Douglas firs, and wandering tattlers search for an evening’s dinner along surf-thrashed shores.
+Make the most of your visit to the Olympic Peninsula with a visit to Olympic National Park, home to crystal-clear Lake Crescent, or the waterfront towns of Port Angeles and Port Townsend.

 Palouse to Pines Loop

-Of Washington’s 346 annually recorded bird species, 215 of them reside along this trail.
+Of Washington’s 346 annually recorded bird species, 215 of them can be spotted along this trail.
 Most notably, the mighty rivers, ponderosa pine forests, and lake-graced deserts of Eastern Washington draw tundra swans by the thousands.

 Puget Loop

-This loop can be traveled by car, bus, or ferry and spans from Seattle to Mount Rainier and includes the Kitsap Peninsula, Vashon, Bainbridge, Whidbey, and San Juan islands.
+This loop can be traveled by car, bus, or ferry and spans from Seattle to Mount Rainier and includes the Kitsap Peninsula, Vashon, Bainbridge, Whidbey, and the San Juan Islands.
 Expect to spot bald eagles, pileated woodpeckers, Pacific wrens, Anna’s hummingbirds, and more.

 Sun and Sage Loop